Fayetteville, Arkansas: Historic districts and properties

 Fayetteville contains 40 listings on the National Register of Historic Places (NRHP), the official federal list of districts, sites, buildings, structures, and objects deemed worthy of preservation.
 The University of Arkansas Campus Historic District constitutes the historic core of the UA campus.
 Residential historic districts with historically and architecturally significant contributions to Fayetteville include the Mount Nord Historic District, Washington-Willow Historic District, and Wilson Park Historic District.
 The Square is anchored by five NRHP structures; the original Fayetteville post office built in 1911, the Old Bank of Fayetteville Building, the Lewis Brothers Building constructed in 1908, the Mrs. Young Building built in 1887, and the Guisinger Building.
 The former Washington County Courthouse and Old Washington County Jail are located one block east of the Square.

 The Headquarters House served as a command post in the city for both the Union and Confederacy during the Civil War, and today serves as a museum.
 The Fayetteville National Cemetery is also listed on the NRHP.
 Built in 1867 following the Civil War, the cemetery has been expanded from its original 1,800 interments to over 7,000 interments.

 Fayetteville was the first home of Bill and Hillary Clinton while they both taught law at the University of Arkansas School of Law.
-The house where they were married and lived is now the Clinton House Museum highlighting his early political life and features campaign memorabilia, a replica of Hillary's wedding dress, a photo gallery, and footage from his early campaign commercials.
+The house where they were married and in which they lived is now the Clinton House Museum highlighting Bill's early political life and features campaign memorabilia, a replica of Hillary's wedding dress, a photo gallery, and footage from Bill's early campaign commercials.